hiddenmountainmartialarts-pixel/IronLedger/README.md

 conservative RIR instead of climbing toward failure, skip the forced deload since fatigue stays low, and run open-ended instead of a fixed 6-8 week block.
 Not built yet — noted here so the idea doesn't get lost.

+Searchable equipment catalog — a Settings flow where you search for a piece of equipment (by generic type/movement, e.g. "plate-loaded chest press," not by brand name — different manufacturers make equivalent machines) and add it, with the app automatically pulling in the right exercises and muscle-group tracking for it.
+Needs the equipment list to move from a fixed list in the code into your saved data, plus a much larger built-in exercise catalog to search against.
+A real project on its own, not a quick edit — noted here for when it's worth tackling.

 ## Editing the program logic